Bladder Cancer: Immunotherapy

 - Pain when you urinate

-Flu-like symptoms, such as chills, fatigue, or fever
+Flu-like symptoms, such as chills, severe tiredness (fatigue), achiness, and fever

-Serious infection if BCG spreads through your body (This is rare.)
+Serious infection if BCG spreads through your body.
+(This is rare but can happen even many years later.)

-These side effects often go away within a few days after the treatment.
-Still, make sure you know what to watch for and when you need to contact your doctor.
+These side effects often go away a few days after treatment.
+Still, make sure you know what to watch for and when you need to contact your healthcare provider.

-- Skin changes, like itchy rashes, redness, blistering, cracking, and dryness
+- Skin changes, such as itchy rashes, redness, blistering, cracking, and dryness

 - Appetite loss

 Most of these side effects can be treated, and some can even be prevented.
-Talk to your treatment team to learn what you can do to help manage side effects.
-Be sure you know when you need to let your healthcare provider know about side effects.
+Talk with your treatment team to learn what you can do to help manage side effects.
+Be sure you know what side effects your healthcare provider needs to know about right away.
 Most of them go away after treatment ends, but some can become long-term problems.

 Working with your healthcare provider

 Talk with your healthcare providers about what side effects to look for and when to call them.
-For example, it's normal to have a slight fever after immunotherapy.
-But if you have a lingering fever of 101.5°F (38.6°C) or higher, or other symptoms that last for more than 2 days, call your healthcare provider.
+For instance, it's normal to have a slight fever after immunotherapy.
+But if you have a high fever or other symptoms that last for more than a few days, call your healthcare provider.
 It could be a sign of infection.
 Make sure you know what number to call with questions or problems.
-Is there a different number for evenings and weekends?
+Is there a different number for evenings, weekends, or holidays?

 It may be helpful to keep a diary of your side effects.
 Write down physical, thinking, and emotional changes.
 A written list will make it easier for you to remember your questions when you go to your appointments.
 It will also make it easier for you to work with your healthcare team to make a plan to manage your side effects.